Hi, I'm Kate (she/her)

 Association of Speech and Language Therapists in Independent Practice (ASLTIP) membership

-All Speech and Language Therapists are expected to complete continuing professional development related to their role.
+All Speech and Language Therapists are expected to complete at least 30 hours of Continuing Professional Development, per year, relevant to their role.
 Some of the CPD I completed during 2024 included:

 -